StakeNow/tzip/drafts/draft-offchain-message-signing.md

 #### Character encoding

 There are different kinds of encodings available for a `message`.
 If encoding `Custom` is used then the `Interface` specification MUST include the type of encoding.
 In certain applications e.g. a [PACK encoding][] might be useful but this TZIP does only provide the basic options as application use cases are not foreseeable.
-If the encoding `Custom` is not supported then the dApp or wallet MUST display it as `hex string`.
+If the encoding `Custom` is not supported then the dApp or wallet MUST display it as hexadecimal `string`.

 | Id       | Encoding        | Hardware Wallet Support |
 | ---------|-----------------|-------------------------|